cloudnative-pg/cloudnative-pg/docs/src/security.md

 Such images include not only the operator's, but also the operands' - specifically every supported PostgreSQL version.
 Within the pipelines, images are scanned with:

 - [Dockle](https://github.com/goodwithtech/dockle): for best practices in terms of the container build process

+- [Snyk](https://snyk.io/): Looks for any possible security issue on the container and report it using the GitHub interface for it.

 !!!
 Important
     All operand images are automatically rebuilt once a day by our pipelines in case